rsleedbx/lakeflow_connect/README.md

-This is a simple end to end Databricks Lakeflow Connect SQL Server demo.
+Welcome to Databricks Lakeflow Connect Demo Kit.

-The database, firewall, connection, and pipelines are created and automatically deleted after an hour.
+The demo kit simplify a demo and PoC by simplifying the following tasks:

+1. Creates a tiny database on the cloud
+   1. Automatic secure names, passwords, firewall rules
+2. Configures the database
+   1. Enable replication on the catalog and tables
+3. Starts the Lakeflow Connect
+   1. Connection, staging and target schemas, Gateway and Ingestion pipelines, and Jobs
+4. Generates DMLs on tables
+   1. insert, update, delete on primary key table `intpk`
+   2. insert on non primary key table `dtix`

+After two hours, all objects created are automatically deleted.
 A tiny database instance is created meant for a functional demo.

 # Install CLI tools
+This is a one time task in the beginning.
 Copy and paste the commands in a terminal window to [install CLI (one time or upgrade)](README.installcli.md)

 # Steps to run a demo